Skip to content

 2.2.
 Verify Installation

-After the default installation of Sidecar, you can use the following command to verify the installation:
+After Sidecar is installed by default, you can use the following command to verify the installation:

 Bash